 With respect to EYLEA and EYLEA HD, there are many potential safety concerns associated with significant blockade of VEGF that may limit our ability to further successfully commercialize EYLEA and to successfully commercialize EYLEA HD.
 These serious and potentially life-threatening risks, based on clinical and preclinical experience of VEGF inhibitors, include bleeding, intestinal perforation, hypertension, proteinuria, congestive heart failure, heart attack, and stroke.
 Other VEGF blockers have reported side effects that became evident only after large-scale trials or after marketing approval when large numbers of patients were treated.
 There are risks inherent in the intravitreal administration of drugs like aflibercept (such as intraocular inflammation, sterile and culture positive endophthalmitis, corneal decomposition, retinal detachment, retinal tear, and retinal vasculitis), which can cause injury to the eye and other complications.
 The side effects previously reported for aflibercept include conjunctival hemorrhage, macular degeneration, eye pain, retinal hemorrhage, and vitreous floaters.
 While the safety of EYLEA HD was similar to EYLEA in clinical trials, it is possible that the use of EYLEA HD or our other products and potential future commercialization of our product candidates may be impacted by actions of third parties on which we rely, such as manufacturers of syringes or other devices used in the administration of our products.
-These and other complications or issues or side effects could harm further development and/or commercialization of EYLEA and EYLEA HD.
+EYLEA HD is being studied in patients with RVO, as shown in the table under Part I, Item 2.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Programs in Clinical Development."
+There is no guarantee that regulatory approval of EYLEA HD in this indication will be successfully obtained.
+These and other complications or issues or side effects could harm further development and/or commercialization of EYLEA HD.